Research

 Information affecting a candidate's reputation might have significant electoral consequences.
 Do candidates respond to the release of information?
 Using Brazilian elections and audits as an exogenous source of information, I show that both incumbent and challenger increase their campaign spending when detrimental information affects the incumbent's reputation.
 Conversely, beneficial information decreases candidates' spending.
 The main channel is that information affects the expected competitiveness of elections and, therefore, candidates' spending.
 Only information disclosed before electoral campaigns impacts campaign spending.
 Furthermore, incumbents also adapt a conditional cash transfers program by increasing (decreasing) the beneficiaries when detrimental (beneficial) reputation shocks occur.

-Voting from Abroad: Assessing the Impact of Local Turnout on Expatriates' Voting Behaviour with Divya Dev and Alessandro Toppeta, Journal of Comparative Economics, conditionally accepted.
+Voting from Abroad: Assessing the Impact of Local Turnout on Expatriates' Voting Behaviour with Divya Dev and Alessandro Toppeta, Journal of Comparative Economics, Volume 52, Issue 3, September 2024, Pages 663-678.

 Over 150 countries allow expatriate citizens to vote in their country of origin.
 Yet, little is known about their voting behavior and how this is affected by host countries.
 Using unique micro-data on Chilean expatriates living in Europe, we study how the host country’s turnout affects expatriates’ electoral participation in the 2017 Chilean Presidential election.
 We focus on the 2014 European Parliament election turnout in the district of the Chilean’s geocoded residence and exploit local transitory shocks to the cost of voting given by the rainfall on the day of the election.
 We find that migrants living in areas with higher political participation have lower engagement with their home country politics.
 A 1 percentage point increase in the host country’s turnout decreases the electoral participation of Chilean expatriates by nearly 1 percentage point.
 The effects are stronger for young Chileans and those living in small communities, and in localities more welcoming to migrants.
 This suggests that integration into their local environment seems to play an important role on shaping political preferences.